View Alma Henley's Obituary on www.chieftain.com/ and share memories

 Alma May Henley, 89,

 - passed away Sept.
 11, 2019.
-Survived by her sons, Ralph (JoAnn), Michael Rose and Jon (Janeen) Rose; daughter, Laurie (Calvin) Turner; grandchildren, Melanie (Josh), Tamara (Jason), Nathan, Lindsey, Gary, Patrick, Whitney, Jennifer (Sean), Amanda (Sean), and Chelsea; 16 great-grand-children, and two great-great-grandchildren.
-Preceded in death by loving husband, Rob Henley; son, Gary Rose; former husband, Ralph Rose; parents, Floyd and Laura Leach; and brothers, Duane Leach and David Leach.
+Survived by her sons, Ralph (JoAnn) Rose, Michael Rose, and Jon (Janeen) Rose; daughter, Laurie (Calvin) Turner; grandchildren, Melanie (Josh), Tamara (Jason), Nathan, Lindsey, Gary, Patrick, Whitney, Jennifer (Sean), Amanda (Sean) and Chelsea; 16 great-grandchildre and, two great-great-grand-children.
+Prceded in death by loving husband, Rob Henley; son, Gary Rose; former husband, Ralph Rose; parents, Floyd and Laura Leach; and brothers, Duane Leach and David Leach.
 Born May 10, 1930.
 A fourth generation Puebloan, she lived in Canon City for the past 40 years.
-A graduate of Centennial High, she was an avid reader and collected American Indian artifacts.
-Memorial service, 11 a.m.
-Friday, Oct.
-4, 2019, Family Worship Center.
+Graduate of Centennial High.
+She was an avid reader and collected American In-dian artifacts.